Monday, July 1, 2019

 Why black?
 Life for the farmers of the Black Forest was painstaking, but even more so for the women in particular when they served as packhorses.

-Fritz Reiss not dated: Marriage of Convenience in the Black Forest
+Fritz Reiss, not dated: Marriage of Convenience in the Black Forest

-In the 19th century and beyond, arranged marriages instead were the rule than the exception.
+In the 19th century and beyond, arranged marriages were the rule rather than the exception.
 So it is all right for the elderly woman wearing the red Bollenhut to marry a younger guy as long as the money is right.

 Curt Liebich 1903/04: Black Forest Mill